jasonhuber/personal-goals/README.md

 - [ ] figure out upgrade from 5.6.1 to 6.2.1
 - [ ] figure out upgrade from 6.1 to 6.2.1
 - [ ] write example of a report writing back to the db using snippets
-- [ ] Book Toronto flights and hotels
+- [X] Book Toronto flights and hotels
+- [X] Get Kristin's archery squad stuff

 ### Things I'll Do in the Future: